top of page

 "In any research about chronic pain it's important to read or to find out what didn't work and the reasons why."

-In any research about chronic pain it's important to read or to find out what didn't work and the reasons why.
-Research is complicated, subsidised by someone, as it has to be paid for.
+In much research they generally spend much time identifying the improvements and what worked.
+However it's important to know what didn't work and the reasons why.
 Mostly the research is trying to show that the medication or methodology works and often is better than what we do presently.

 • There were 25 participants,